Jukka Raitala: FC Vestsjælland & AaB

 In 2015, Raitala played in Denmark.
-He signed a half year contract with FC Vestsjælland on a free transfer.
+He signed a half-year contract with FC Vestsjælland on a free transfer.
 The club ended below the relegation zone, but the Danish media wrote that Raitala had been one of the best players in the club's weakly half year.

 In the Summer of 2015, Raitala signed for one more half year with AaB.
 Raitala began very well, and played the first three matches and created one assist.
 But later was it clear that the competition on the left back-position was too strong.
 On 30 November 2015, announced the sports director Allan Gaarde, that Raitala had to find a new club.

 On 3 December 2015 it was announced, that Raitala would leave the club at the end of the season with his contract expiring.

+Sogndal

+Raitala signed with Norwegian Tippeligaen club Sogndal for the 2016 season in February 2016.

 MLS career

 On 23 December 2016, Raitala started his journey in Major League Soccer after Columbus Crew SC acquired him through a Discovery Signing for the 2017 season.

 After one season with Columbus, on 12 December 2017, Raitala was selected by Los Angeles FC in the 2017 MLS Expansion Draft.
 He was then immediately traded with fellow expansion draftee Raheem Edwards to Montreal Impact in exchange for defender Laurent Ciman.
 Raitala's contract with Montreal expired at the conclusion of the 2020 season.

 On 28 January 2021, Raitala's MLS rights were traded to Minnesota United and the club subsequently signed Raitala to a new contract.